Snorkeling Little Water Caye – Low Visibility but Lots of Fish

-Snorkeling Little Water Caye was a pretty nice experience.
+Snorkeling Little Water Caye was a nice experience.
 This was the last spot that we hit on our week long catamaran sailing trip snorkeling the Belize barrier reef.

+This was a nice reef with both fish and hard and soft corals to see.
 In the picture below you can see a nice variety of hard corals and some soft, and you can also see two French Angelfish and a Gray Angelfish together.